Business communication skills are of too much relevance if you’re a businessman.

 Here, the key is to make good use of your business communication skills.

-Now that you have business opportunities, take them to know your clients as people with certain needs, and not as just customers who can get their needs served by some other company if not by yours.
+Now that you have business opportunities, take them to know your clients as people with certain needs, and not as just customers who can get the required services by some other company if not by you.

 You can build good relationships with your clients by chatting with them sometimes, just as you do with your friends and colleagues, maybe.